-These Vegan Red Velvet Cupcakes + Bourbon Vanilla Buttercream are the perfect way to indulge your sweet tooth this season without the dairy!
-They are filled with decadent, rich flavor and comes completely fluffy, moist, and incredibly airy.
-Whipped together in the matter of a few short minutes, these cupcakes are an easy treat for everyone involved—-adults that is!
-Enjoy these as traditional cupcakes or transform them into a cake!
+These Vegan Red Velvet Cupcakes + Bourbon Vanilla Buttercream are the perfect way to indulge your sweet tooth this season without the dairy or eggs!
+They are filled with decadent, rich flavor and comes completely fluffy, moist, and incredibly soft.
+Whipped together in the matter of a few short minutes, these cupcakes are an easy sweet treat for the entire family (once the bourbon is omitted that is)!
 All vegan ingredients.
-Entirely oil-free.
+Gluten-free + make ahead options.

-OK, so when it comes to Red Velvet, you’re aware that this classic recipe is something truly special, especially around the Holiday season.
-There’s nothing like a delicious piece of Red Velvet ANYTHING which often comes paired with a beautiful Cream Cheese topping—-am I right?
+OK, so when it comes to Red Velvet Cupcakes, you're aware that this classic recipe is something truly special, especially around the Holiday season.
+There's nothing like a delicious piece of Red Velvet ANYTHING which often comes paired with a beautiful Cream Cheese topping----am I right?

 Well, the awesome thing about this recipe is that although it doesn't use the traditional Cream Cheese topping, this Bourbon Vanilla Buttercream doesn't miss a beat at all when it comes to satisfying those taste buds.
 This buttercream is totally creamy, fluffy, and has a nice "rich bourbon-vanilla" taste.
 Of course, you can always omit the bourbon to create a traditional Vanilla buttercream for the kids to enjoy along with you!
 It'll still taste just as satisfying.